unblog/systeminfo/README.md

 ## Preface

-The purpose is to systematize the helpdesk department, callecting stats of linux machines with accurat health data, build reporting for analysis to provide for problem solving, it allows a efficient and fatser settlement.
+The purpose is to systematize the helpdesk department, callecting stats of linux machines with accurat health data, build reporting and analysis to provide problem solving, it allows a efficient and fatser settlement.

 Helpful in remote maintenance, after running sysinfo the report can be sent to the helpdesk.